makkus/freckles/src/freckles/doc/security.md

 #### The bootstrap script
 <div class="section-block" markdown="1">

-'Curly boostrap scripts' like the *freckles* one are sometimes frowned up as being inherently less secure than any alternatives.
-I don't think thats actually true in a lot of cases, but if you don't want to take any chances, just do everything manually and don't think about it.
+'Curly bootstrap scripts' like the *freckles* one are sometimes frowned up as being inherently less secure than any alternatives.
+I don't think that is actually true in a lot of cases, but if you don't want to take any chances, just do everything manually and don't think about it.

 In my mind, if you trust somebody enough to run their application, you might as well trust their bootstrap script, and that they wrote it, and set it up using the same common sense they use when writing their application.
 There are edge cases, and its up to you to decide whether you are ok with them.